botpress/botpress/docs/guide/docs/tutorials/hitl.md

 #### Handoff Labels

-Call them tags, labels or categories, they are useful for your agents to categorize handoffs prior resolution so future agents can quickly know what a conversation is about.
-Tags also come in handy when doing an overview of resolved handoffs either for quality assurance or for reporting.
-You can add as many tags as you want but a good practice is to start with a small number of tags and adding new when necessary.
+Handoff labels are useful for your agents to categorize handoffs prior resolution so future agents can quickly know what a conversation is about.
+Labels also come in handy when doing an overview of resolved handoffs either for quality assurance or for reporting.
+You can add as many as you want but a good practice is to start with a small number of labels and adding new when necessary.
 Here is how they show up in the agent interface:

 ![Labels](assets/hitl/labels.png)

-The 3 tags here are set in a simply json array as follows:
+The 3 labels here are set in a simply json array as follows:

 ```
 "tags": ["shipping", "warranty","complaints"]